LottieFiles/lottie-docs/docs/aep.md

 like any other animated property.
 You can also find the name of the effect object in `fnam` > `Utf8`.

+Inside there you can also find a match name with `ADBE Effect Built In Params` which will contain values for built-in effect parameters.

 ### `LIST` `parT`